troclaux/notes/programming_concepts.md

   - also known as lambda functions in many languages (e.g. python, java)

 - higher-order functions: function that takes one or more functions as arguments and/or return a function
-- first-class citizen: objects that can be:
+- first-class citizen: entities that can be:
   - created at runtime
   - passed as arguments to other functions
   - returned as values from other functions